of Pages:255

 Item #: 255

-Best practice is based on knowledge—not on beliefs or guesses—about how children learn and develop.
-This volume contains 20 overviews of research on aspects of young children's social, emotional, cognitive, or physical development, as well as how the findings can be applied in the classroom.
-Originally "Research in Review" articles in NAEYC's journal Young Children, each has been freshly updated to reflect the current context and research base.
+Best practice is based on knowledge?not on beliefs or guesses?about how children learn and develop.
+This volume contains 20 overviews of research on aspects of young children?s social, emotional, cognitive, or physical development, as well as how the findings can be applied in the classroom.
+Originally ?Research in Review? articles in NAEYC?s journal Young Children, each has been freshly updated to reflect the current context and research base.
+Classroom teachers and teacher trainers will find valuable the overviews? plain discourse in making complex concepts more understandable.